mims-harvard/CLEF/model/README.md

 ## Baselines

-To run baseline models with the sequence encoder ONLY, simply add the flag `--nconcepts 0` to the command.
+To run baseline models with the sequence encoder ONLY, simply add the flag `--nconcepts 0` to above commands.

 To run the traditional time series VAR model, run the script `baseline_arima.py`
 ```